HumanSignal/label-studio/docs/source/guide/setup_project.md

 To publish a project, do the following:
 1. Open a project and navigate to the project **Dashboard**.
 2. Click **Publish**. <br/>After the project is published, annotators can view the project and start being assigned tasks according to the method that you use to [distribute tasks for labeling](#Set-up-task-distribution-for-labeling).

+## <i class='ent'></i> Create a project template

+If you want to easily create a project with the same labeling interface as an existing project in Label Studio Enterprise, create and use a project template.

+1. In the project that you want to use as a template, open the **Settings**.
+2. In the **General** tab for the project settings, click **Save as Template**.
+3. Add a title and description for the project.
+4. Click **Save**.

+After you create a project template, you can use the template when you create a project.
+1. When viewing projects or workspaces, click **Use Template**.
+2. Select a template from the list.
+3. Type a project name and description for the new project.
+4. Click **Create**.
+The project is created and saved in your Sandbox.
+    - Click **Import** to import data.
+    - Click

+If you want to save a project labeling interface as a project template

 ## Where Label Studio stores your project data and configurations